 All members of the school community (staff and pupils) are given passwords to access school digital technology.
 Pupils are taught and made aware that their password is to be kept safe and is an important part of keeping their personal details private.
-If a pupil password is forgotten, the

-Online Safety Lead has the ability to reset that password so that a child can access school technology.
+If a pupil password is forgotten, the school I.T technician has the ability to reset that password so that a child can access school technology.